Multi-Touch Attribution: What It Is & How To Use It

 While multi-touch and multi-channel attribution are often used interchangeably, there are some notable differences between these two models.
 Multi-channel attribution weighs attribution credit by channel (social, paid, organic, etc.).
 It does not factor in specific touchpoints, messaging, or sequence.
 Multi-touch attribution is more granular, focusing on specific ads, including which channel they ran on, the message, and the sequence of interaction.

 While multi-touch attribution models provide more insights than other marketing measurements, they are not perfect.
 As marketers aim to perfect their attribution measurements, there are a few main challenges they face.

-Lack of Offline Metrics: MTA is largely used for digital campaigns, as it measures consumer actions (clicks, etc).
+MTA is largely used for campaigns that employ digital marketing platforms, as it measures consumer actions (clicks, etc).
 This makes it challenging for these models to incorporate offline data, such as exposure to a TV or print ad.
 However, these can be crucial components of the consumer journey.

 Multi-touch attribution models are necessary but incomplete on their own.
 This is why marketers must employ unified marketing measurement.
 Unified measurement combines the person-level data offered by MTA with the aggregate data of media mix modeling for a comprehensive view of marketing engagements and trends.

 As markets continuously evolve and consumer expectations adapt to a new normal, flexibility will be key for marketing teams.
 Multi-touch attribution enables flexibility by allowing marketers to have a more granular understanding of what is and isn’t working within their initiatives.
 With complete visibility of every touchpoint along the customer journey, teams can make informed, data-driven decisions for future marketing campaigns.